Kgohary/Kgohary/README.md

 🔹 **Monitor last pending financial approvals and vendor compliance resolutions.**
 🔹 **Prepare cybersecurity for activation post-lockdown.**

-📢 **Next report at 02:21 AM.
+📢 **Next report at EVERY 2 HRS.
 Reports are archived and can be accessed through the internal compliance dashboard for historical tracking and auditing.** 🚀

 ---

-## 📌 🚀 Final Confirmation Before Execution
-☑ **All AI systems start running today with immediate effect.**
-☑ **Daily Reports Begin Tracking Execution, AI Performance, and Pending Approvals.**
-☑ **Financial Transactions Still Require Human Approval – No Exceptions.**
-☑ **Once confirmed, AI execution begins NOW.**

-💥 **We are now ready for full execution.
-AI will now drive business operations at maximum efficiency.**

---->